oroinc/documentation/user_guide/system_entities_leads.rst

 Create Leads
 """"""""""""

-Click :kbd:`Create Lead` button to manually input the details of the Lead instance.
+Click :guilabel:`Create Lead` button to manually input the details of the Lead instance.
 The form specified for the Channel's Lead instances will appear.

 .. hint::